A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Datasets

 \section{Datasets}

 There is a lack of publicly available data for the CAC task.
 Indeed, most existing counting datasets are designed for specific object categories.
-Notable examples include UCF-QNRF~\cite{DBLP:conf/eccv/IdreesTAZARS18}, ShanghaiTech~\cite{DBLP:conf/cvpr/ZhangZCGM16}, and WorldExpo’10~\cite{DBLP:conf/cvpr/ZhangLWY15} for crowd counting; TRANCOS~\cite{DBLP:conf/ibpria/Guerrero-Gomez-Olmedo15}, NDISPark~\cite{DBLP:conf/visapp/CiampiSCGA21, ciampi_ndispark_6560823}, and CARPK~\cite{DBLP:conf/iccv/HsiehLH17} for vehicle counting; and VGG Cell~\cite{DBLP:journals/cmbbeiv/XieNZ18} for cell estimation.
+Notable examples include UCF-QNRF~\cite{DBLP:conf/eccv/IdreesTAZARS18}, ShanghaiTech~\cite{DBLP:conf/cvpr/ZhangZCGM16}, and WorldExpo'10~\cite{DBLP:conf/cvpr/ZhangLWY15} for crowd counting; TRANCOS~\cite{DBLP:conf/ibpria/Guerrero-Gomez-Olmedo15} and NDISPark~\cite{DBLP:conf/visapp/CiampiSCGA21, ciampi_ndispark_6560823} for vehicle counting; Pest Sticky Traps~\cite{DBLP:journals/ecoi/CiampiZICBFAC23, ciampi_2023_7801239} for pest abundance estimation; and VGG Cell~\cite{DBLP:journals/cmbbeiv/XieNZ18} for cell estimation.
 Meanwhile, datasets that include multiple object categories, such as the MSCOCO dataset~\cite{DBLP:conf/eccv/LinMBHPRDZ14}, are unsuitable for counting tasks because they were designed for object detection, typically featuring images with only a small number of object instances.
 In this section, we outline the limited CAC benchmarks available in the literature.
 Among them, FSC-147~\cite{DBLP:conf/cvpr/RanjanSNH21} is considered the gold standard.
 Additionally, although originally intended for vehicle counting, CARPK~\cite{DBLP:conf/iccv/HsiehLH17} is widely used to evaluate generalization capabilities.
 Fig.~\ref{fig:dataset} illustrates some samples from these two latter benchmarks.